leonyi/MEAN/bin/mean_project_boostrap/README.md

 # ToDo:
 * modify boostrap script to take project source files as an argument
 * prettify the script: refactor, etc.
+* Evolve this to use ansible or something along those lines as needed to share